KostasBzn/Udemy_Python_Small_Projects/README.md

 # Udemy Python Small Projects

 This repository contains a collection of small Python projects completed as part of the **"100 Days of Code: Python"** Udemy course.
 Each project is self-contained and demonstrates a specific concept or technique in Python.

 ## Projects

 ### 1. **Quiz with object oriented programming**

 - A simple quiz application built using **Object-Oriented Programming (OOP)** in Python.
 This project demonstrates the use of classes, methods, and static methods to create an interactive quiz.

 ### 2. **Coffee Mashine**

 - A simple coffee machine simulator built using **Object-Oriented Programming (OOP)** in Python.
 This project demonstrates the use of classes, methods, and attributes to simulate a coffee-making process.

 ### 3. **Turtle Race Python**

 - This Python script is a fun turtle race game where the user guesses which turtle will win the race!

 ### 4. **Snake Game 🐍**

 - A simple Snake Game implemented in Python using the `turtle` module and **Object-Oriented Programming (OOP)**.

 ### 5. **Pong Game**

 - A simple Pong game implemented in Python using the `turtle` module practicing with **Object-Oriented Programming (OOP)**.

 ### 6. **Turtle Crossing Game 🐢**

 - A fun and challenging Turtle Crossing game written in Python using the `turtle` module.
 Help the turtle cross the road safely while avoiding incoming cars and goo to the next level!

 ### 7. **U.S. States Game 🗺️**

 - A fun and educational game to test your knowledge of U.S. states!
 Built using Python's `turtle` module and pandas.

+### 7. **Pomodoro Timer**

+- A simple **Pomodoro Timer** built using Python and Tkinter.
+This application helps users follow the **Pomodoro Technique**, a time management method that alternates focused work sessions with short breaks.

 ## How to Use

 1. Clone the repository
 2. Navigate to the folder
 3. Install dependencies: `pip install -r requirements.txt`.